 It is important to note that the shifts in $\tilde{\Lambda}$ recovery caused by noise fluctuations, which are evident especially in high-SNR injections, given the narrowing of the posterior, also affect the results obtained with the model without postmerger.
-Therefore, they must be taken into account in parameter estimation analyses with 3G detectors, even when not related to postmerger studies.
 In general, including the postmerger during the analysis provides tighter constraints on the $\tilde{\Lambda}$ posterior than the original inspiral-only \texttt{IMRPhenomD$\_$NRTidalv2} model.
 Finally, we used our model to recover signals obtained by injecting NR waveforms.
 Although we still see improvements in some cases when using the postmerger models, they are not as significant as we found for the simulated signals.
 This is due to noise effects and the fact that NR waveforms include postmerger signals with a complex structure, which a simple Lorentzian model struggles to recover.
 Despite the promising results, we conclude that our model, in both its versions, still needs improvements in order to be employed in the analysis of real signals.